 Join The Journey

-What’s The Best Way To Dry Sunflowers?
+What’s The Best Way To Dry These Flowers?

-How Long Is The Drying Process?
+How Long Is The Drying Time?

-Birds And Local Wildlife
+Sunflowers Birds And Local Wildlife

 Feathered Friends And Furry Neighbors: Who Loves Dry Sunflower Seeds?

-If time is of the essence, consider using your oven at a low temperature or using a microwave for rapid drying.
+If time is of the essence, consider using your oven at a low temperature or a microwave for rapid drying.

 Harvesting Timing: Capturing Sunflowers At Their Peak

-The best time to cut sunflowers is on a dry, sunny day, in the morning when the dew has evaporated.
+I read the right time to cut sunflowers is on a dry, sunny day, in the morning when the dew has evaporated.

 Essential Tools and Materials for Drying Success